FarhanaUK/24w4-starter-calculator/README.md

 - Add multiple background music options to the toggle button.
 - History functionality that is triggered by a button.
 - Pop up a happy character when the music button is played

+# LEARNING UPDATE

+- Adding music to a button with short and simple code without having to touch the HTML file.
+- I was pleasantly surprised to learn that adding a button click sound only takes four lines of code.

+# REFERENCES